johntmunger/ai-control-plane/README.md

 The system is designed to separate reasoning, safety, execution, and capabilities into independent layers.

+# What This Repository Demonstrates

+This project demonstrates how to build a **modular AI agent runtime** using a control plane architecture.

+The system separates reasoning, execution, governance, and knowledge retrieval into independent layers, allowing AI agents to safely interact with external tools and data systems.

+Key concepts demonstrated in this repository:

+• **Agent Orchestration**
+A runtime orchestrator manages a ReAct-style reasoning loop where the model can decide when to call tools and when to return a final answer.

+• **Safe Tool Execution**
+All tool calls pass through a kernel execution boundary that validates inputs, enforces timeouts, and normalizes errors.

+• **Policy Enforcement**
+A policy layer governs which tools the agent is allowed to execute, preventing unauthorized capabilities.

+• **Modular Tool Architecture**
+Tools are registered dynamically through a tool registry and grouped into tool packs, enabling capability expansion without modifying the runtime core.

+• **External Knowledge Systems (RAG)**
+The runtime retrieves context from external retrieval systems (such as a pgvector-backed RAG service) instead of storing knowledge internally.

+• **Layered Runtime Design**
+Each system component has a single responsibility:

 ## Architecture Overview

 The runtime follows a layered execution model.